SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/create-combined.md

     > [!TIP]
     > You can remove a selection from the combined selection by clicking **Delete** ( ![icon][img2] ) on the right of the row.

-14. In the **Profile** tab, specify how the selection is to be presented:
+14. In the **Profile** tab, specify how the selection should be presented:
    [!include[Contents of Selection Profile tab](includes/selection-profile-tab.md)]

 15. Click **Execute** to display the result of the combined selection in the **Result** tab.